ncsa/Swift-T-Variant-Calling/README.md

 * `chr1:chr2:chr3`
 * `1:2:3`

-Note: chromosome names must match those found in the files located in the directory that `INDELDIR` points to
+Note: chromosome names must match those found in the files located in the directory that `INDELDIR` points to, as well as those in the reference fasta files

 **`NOVOSORT_MEMLIMIT`**